Pokemon: The Unknown Continuum

 "I was thinking…if in this guild we go exploring, we can travel across distant lands and unknown territory."
 Serge said, looking enthusiastic about this.

 "I'm not following this."
 I said forcefully.
-"Explain why throwing myself into lethal danger on a frequent basis could possibly help me – I mean, granted I hate being a pokemon, but it IS better than dying."
+"Explain why throwing myself into lethal danger on a frequent basis could possibly help me.
+I mean, I hate being a pokemon, but it's better than dying."

-"I was getting to that crazy guy!"
+"I was just getting to that."
 Serge said, and continued calmly.
 "Well, what if we end up making a discovery on these explorations that could help get you home?
-I mean, it's very possible that on one of our explorations, we find information on how to get you home?
+I mean, it's very possible that on one of our explorations, we find information on how to get you home.
 It's unknown territory, and the answer will be in this world one way or another…I'd say it's your best shot."

-"Don't worry, we'll be staying at The Wigglytuff Guild, should we get accepted as apprentices – they'll also provide food and the like."
+"Don't worry, we'll be staying at The Wigglytuff Guild, should we get accepted as apprentices.
+They'll also provide food and the like, so you don't have to worry about that either."
 Serge continued to explain of what to expect of the guild.

-"Wait, that sounds not too different from joining the army – it's based around getting in danger to protect people, and you stay in the barracks, er, guild, and you get fed there.
-I never liked the thought of joining the army, or anything like it…but it's my only real option – I'm in.
+"Wait, that sounds not too different from joining the army.
+It seems to be based around getting in danger to protect people staying in the barracks, er, guild, and you get fed there.
+I never liked the thought of joining the army, or anything like that…but it's my only real option.
+I'm in.
 I just hope you're happy that you talked me into it."
 Serge looked very pleased.

-"Keep in mind, Serge – the first opportunity I get a chance to return home to see my family and friends, I will, and I'll have no intentions of ever coming back – understand?"
-I said.
-I was as blunt as a sledgehammer when I said that – perhaps not the best thing to say, but I think it would be kinder being blunt now, instead of giving very subtle hints about my strong desire to return home, and suddenly leave him in his time of need.
+"Keep in mind, Serge, the first opportunity I get a chance to return home to see my family and friends, I will, and I'll have no intentions of ever coming back – understand?"
+I said, being as blunt as a sledgehammer.
+Perhaps not the best thing to say, but I think it would be kinder being blunt now, instead of giving very subtle hints about my strong desire to return home, and suddenly leave him in his time of need.
 Serge's smile faded very slightly.